 - This ‘informed drip campaign’ converts more users – because they’re receiving offers based on their interests (not ‘one size fits all’ marketing)

 - Viral word of mouth – people love to share their quiz results with their friends, bringing more traffic to start the funnel once more.

 Using quizzes turns this process around.

-Instead of guessing what people need, you use quizzes to get potential customers to tell you what they really want.
+Instead of guessing what people need, quizzes get potential customers to tell you exactly what they really want.

 - Pre-qualify every user who takes your quiz as a lead based on how they answer

 - Ask certain questions to find out key buying signals

 - Put each lead into special buckets and receive custom messages

 How to make a quiz funnel: What do you need?